The 25 Best UK Beaches for Families In 2023

 Southwold Beach is a lovely example of a traditional Victorian seaside town.
 The beach is a mix of sand and shingle and has recently been designated a Blue Flag beach, making it a very popular beach in Suffolk for families.

-Also worth checking out are Thorpeness (a little holiday village built around a Peter Pan themed boating lake) and its more famous neighbour, Aldeburgh.
+Also worth checking out are Thorpeness (a little holiday village built around a Peter Pan themed boating lake), Walberswick for crabbing and great walks and Southwold’s more famous neighbour, Aldeburgh, where you’ll find lots of things to do.

 Accommodation near Southwold